MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Introduction

 \section{Introduction}

 Large-scale traffic forecasting plays a pivotal role in advanced traffic management systems and has gained considerable attention over recent decades.
 Among the existing research, deep learning-based approaches dominate and achieve extraordinary performance \citep{SHAYGAN2022Review,Yin2022Review}.
-Despite the success of deep learning made in traffic prediction, two critical issues have received limited attention.
-First, prediction of the state for unobserved locations: nearly all existing studies presuppose the presence of sensors at the all locations of interest.
-However, due to financial constraints, it is impractical to deploy and maintain an adequate number of sensors across all areas of interest.
-Second, dynamically changing sensor networks: most research relies on static sensor networks for model design, operating under the assumption that the sensor network configuration remains the same during both the training and application phases.
-Nevertheless, given the inevitable damage to sensors and the installation of new ones, it is important for the model to accommodate dynamic sensor networks, which saves computational resources and enhances efficiency by eliminating the need for retraining.
-These two issues are summarized as a problem of Forecasting Unobserved Nodes Under a Dynamic Sensing network (FUNDS), illustrated in \cref{fig:problem}.
-For the sake of the subsequent presentation, unobserved locations are considered as being equipped with virtual sensors.
-Compared to the conventional traffic predictor, an effective predictor for FUNDS can not only predict the state of observed and unobserved locations robustly but also provides richer information for traffic monitoring system and save the cost of sensor deployment.
+In particular, Graph Neural Networks (GNNs) have established state-of-the-art results by effectively capturing heterogeneous spatio-temporal dynamics in traffic flow \citep{jin2024Review}.
+Despite these advances, two critical issues have received limited attention.
+First, prediction of traffic states at unobserved locations: nearly all existing studies presuppose the presence of sensors at the all locations of interest.
+However, due to financial constraints, it is impractical to deploy and maintain sufficient sensors across all target areas.
+Second, fragility to the structural changes of sensing networks: most approaches are transductive, requiring complete model retraining even for minor changes in sensor configuration, such as the addition of a single sensor.
+In real-world applications, where sensor networks undergo changes due to inevitably sensor retirement and new installations, along with potential cross-region model deployment \citep{liu2023cross,Junyi2024}, this retraining requirement severely constrains their practical applicability.
+These challenges can be conceptualized as the problem of inductively Forecasting unobserved nodes (iFun), where the key is to develop inductive models that can generalize to unseen sensor configurations without retraining while forecasting states at unobserved locations, as illustrated in \cref{fig:problem}.